AlexD10S/substrate-betting/README.md

 ### Constants
 * `PalletId` – Pallet ID.
 Used for account derivation.
 * `MaxTeamNameLength` – Maximum length for team names.
+* `MatchDeposit` - Deposite needed to create a match
 * `MaxBetsPerMatch` – Maximum number of bets per match.

 ## Extrinsics